microsoft/dicom-server/docs/resources/v2-conformance-statement.md

 Each file stored must have a unique combination of StudyInstanceUID, SeriesInstanceUID and SopInstanceUID.
 The warning code `45070` will be returned if a file with the same identifiers already exists.

 > Requests are limited to 2GB.
 No single DICOM file or combination of files may exceed this limit.

+### Store Changes From V1
+A major change from V1 Store API is that attributes will continue to be validated, but only validation errors with [required attributes](#store-required-attributes) would cause for Store to fail.

+Failed validation of attributes not required by the API will still result in the file being stored and a warning will be given about each failing attribute per instance.
+In the case of a failing sequence or multiple issues of a single attribute, only the first failing attribute reason will be noted.

 ### Store Response Status Codes